owenr88/wufoo-html-wrapper/README.md

 The Wufoo HTML wrapper is a PHP class that outputs Wufoo fields using their API.
 There is also a built in [Bootstrap](http://getbootstrap.com/) option to use those classes and styles.

 The class returns errors on incorrect submissions, shows required fields and even the instruction text.
+It also supports multiple forms on one page.

 You can view a list of fields supported by the class below.
 This is still a work in progress, so pull requests are massively loved (make sure to use the `dev` branch!)